HanishAcharla/Apple-Disease-Classification/README.md

 -The HPT sheet is the document I used to keep track of all the accuracies from each version of the model in all the approaches

 -The pdf is the document I used to store all the results such as classification reports and confusion matrixes

+User Test:

+Disease Classification User Testing: This is the code for the classification function

+Images: These are some of the sample images you can run through the model for classification

+Intrusctions: As the process can be quite complicated, follow these instructions to test the model on your own.